 Other people can’t wait for something to be over, especially if the experience is really bad.
-Think of a 3 hour movie with sub-titles, a song (99 bottles of beer on the wall), a project (sponge painting the walls in your entire house in the 90’s) or having to drink a friend’s homemade bottle of wine.
+Think of a 3 hour movie with sub-titles, a song (99 bottles of beer on the wall) or a project (sponge painting the walls in your entire house in the 90’s).
 And still others LOVE a GREAT ending, you know, where the beginning and middle are so rich that it leads to a climax and a surprising ending, that matches the quality of the entire screenplay.
 Or, because you end up with a great online product after all that campaigning and marketing!

 Does a great ending leave you with something to inspire you for a long time after, whereby simply recalling it, gives you pleasure or inspiration over and over again?

 Or is there something else?
 When it comes to the end of your project, song, painting, does it even have an end?
 Does it ever truly complete?
 What is the end of your song… your project?
 How would you know if it were done?
 All of these creations then go out and encounter other beings.
 Is it complete after one person sees it or hears or reads it?
 Two?
 Ten?
 Ten thousand?
 Ten million?